appgardenstudios/hyaline/www/content/documentation/03-explanation/02-extract-current.md

 In this example we are extracting source code from the local file system directory `~/my-app`, which is also the current working directory (CWD).
 The hyaline configuration file specifies that the path of the source code is `./`, and that we should include any files matching `**/*.code` and `code.cfg` while excluding any files matching `test/**/*` and `**/*.test.code`.
 Said another way, Hyaline will extract files that match at least one include glob and do not match any exclude globs.
 Hyaline crawls the directory structure starting at `~/my-app/ + ./` and extracts the following files:

+**Note**: For a file to be extracted, it must first match at least one include pattern.
+If it matches an include pattern, it is then checked against all exclude patterns.
+If it matches any exclude pattern, it is excluded.
+Files that don't match any include patterns are excluded by default.

 * `~/my-app/code.cfg` - This is extracted because it matches the include `code.cfg` and does not match an exclude statement.
 * `~/my-app/src/app.code` - This is extracted because it matches the include `**/*.code` and does not match an exclude statement.
 * `~/my-app/src/lib/lib.code` - This is extracted because it matches the include `**/*.code` and does not match an exclude statement.